itmaybejj/editoria11y-wp/readme.txt

 4. If you do not want PDF or other document types flagged for manual checks, provide a shorter selector list or set "Document types that need manual review" to `false`
 5. If your theme has done something very unusual with its layout, such as setting the height of the content container to 0px, you may see confusing alerts when opening Editoria11y tips saying that the highlighted element may be off-screen or invisible.
 If that happens, disable "Check if elements are visible when using panel navigation buttons."
 This is disabled by defaults on any WordPress themes we have noticed this on, so if you find a theme

 If you are a theme developer, note that the library dispatches JavaScript events at several key moments (scan finishes, panel opens, tooltip opens or shuts), allowing you to attach custom functionality.
-JavaScript on sites running Editoria11y can use these events to do things like [automatically opening accordion widgets](https://editoria11y.princeton.edu/configuration/#hidden-content) if they contain hidden alerts, disabling "sticky" site menus if the panel is open, inserting [https://editoria11y.princeton.edu/configuration/#customtests](custom results), or syncing results to third-party dashboards.
+JavaScript on sites running Editoria11y can use these events to do things like [automatically opening accordion widgets](https://editoria11y.princeton.edu/configuration/#hidden-content) if they contain hidden alerts, disabling "sticky" site menus if the panel is open, inserting [custom results](https://editoria11y.princeton.edu/configuration/#customtests), or syncing results to third-party dashboards.

 And then...tell us how it went!
 This plugin and its base library are both under active development.
 Ideally send bug reports and feature requests through the [GitHub issue queue](https://github.com/itmaybejj/editoria11y-wp/issues).